-Organization/Crouns and submit a cop each incident/acciden
+Complete a file copy - vestigation Form Extension office after each incident/accide

+Organization/Group: •

 Address:

 Special Event:

 Event Location and Date:

 Name/Address of injured person(s)

 Sex Age

 Date of injury Time of injury

 Nature of injury

 On organization's premises? □ Yes □ No

 Describe how the injury occurred:

 Witness #1:

 Name/Address

 Telephone (home and work)

 Employer

 Statement

 Witness #2:

 Name/Address

-Tolonhono (homo and work)
+Telephone (home and work)

 Employer

 Statement

 Was first aid administered? □ Yes □ No

 If not, why not?

-Injured party left scene:
+Injured party left scene :

-\Box on foot □ ambulance \Box in pe \Box in personal vehicle
+$\square$ on foot □ ambulance $\Box$ in personal vehicle

-🗆 other
+□ other

-Who administered first ai id?
+Who administered first aid?

-Name/Address/Telephon
+Name/Address/Telepho one

-What treatment was adm ninistered?
+What treatment was ad dministered?

-Was professional medical l treatment administered? □ yes 🗆 no
+Was professional medic cal treatment administered? □ yes □ no

 Name of provider

-Was 911 or a local emerg ency number called? □ yes 🗆 no
+Was 911 or a local eme rgency number called? □ yes □ no

-If yes, by whom?
-At what time?
+If yes, by whom? t what time?

-Describe any non medica l actions taken:
+Describe any non medic cal actions taken:

-Draw a diagram of the accident/incident below:
+Draw a diagram of the a accident/incident below:

 Person completing this form (name, address, home and work telephone #'s):

+Signature: ate:

-Adapted by Mary K. Munson and used with permission from Managing Special Event Risks: 10 Steps to Safety.
-Washington, DC: Nonprofits Insurance Alliance of California and the Nonprofit Risk Management Center, 1997.
+Role at the event: and used with permission from Managing a Special Event Pick s: 10 Stons to Safety Washing rton DC: Nonprofits I

+Risk Management Center, 1997. з ъресии Eveni Kisk s.
+10 steps to sujety. washing ion, DC.
+Nonprofits I